Comba92/nen-emulator/README.md

 ## Download
 Download is avaible in the [release](https://github.com/Comba92/nen-emulator/releases/tag/alpha) section.
-The emulator frontend is built with SDL2, with very basic (sadly) user functionality.
+A SDL2 forntend for the emulator is avaible, with very basic user functionality, such as pausing, muting, single savestate save/load, and cartridge-ram savig to disk.
+A (WIP) WASM frontend is also avaible here: https://comba92.github.io/nen-emulator/frontend-wasm/index.html

 ## Usage
 Game ROMs can be loaded by dragging and dropping the files into the window.